Kong/docs.konghq.com/app/docs/0.13.x/admin-api.md

 ```
 HTTP 204 No Content
 ```
 ---

 ## Consumer Object

-The Consumer object represents a consumer - or a user - of an API.
+The Consumer object represents a consumer - or a user - of a Service.
 You can either rely on Kong as the primary datastore, or you can map the consumer list with your database to keep consistency between Kong and your existing primary datastore.

 ```json
 {